viktorbenei/automate-everything/daily-heroku-rake.md

 I also changed turned off any email notification in case of `On Successful Builds`, as I'm only interested in failed builds.

 Add a **Scheduled Build**.

+Added bonus: you can get the full stats log file for any previous build in Artifacts!